benhowell/benhowell.github.com/_drafts/people-analytics-and-the-deployment-dystopia.md

 Corporate analytics needs to be regulated to allow for a space for privacy and to ensure that people can consent to have their information mined.

 will be tracked only for their suitability for their initial jobs, not for their potential.

 Knowledge is power, if the power only flows one way then there will be control and abuse.
 The findings of the analytics on any potential employee (hired or not) should required to be share with that person, not only with the employer.
 For a modest fee (under $100) the analytics company should run that persons numbers through their system to determine the be job matches for them.
 Only then it can be equitable.

-big brother, people analytics, vanilla drone compartmental persona and life, just to be chosen by a corp/employer... otherwise unemployable.

-Code for "be a good drone, do not step outside your stall, work is your life, don't have an independent thought" It's a good thing I have given up any ambition to stick my head up any bosses butt on the corporate ladder.
-The sad thing is I actually thought about whether to post this or not.

-sense of identity and self worth?

-in the exploration of this new frontier, there will be many speculations, experiments, trial, errors and it'll be everyday citizens who'll perform the role of guinea pig.
-There could be real-life dire consequences for those who are seen to fall outside the average, the norm.

-On the other hand, many times hiring managers are just looking for a reason to discard your resume to narrow down the talent pool.
-Anything negative gets you tossed.
-They see this.
-Maybe it's a good sign, maybe it's a bad sign.
-Either way it's something out of the ordinary that will take more time to evaluate.
-Better just toss the resume.
-There's still another stack of 100 candidates to go through...

-You may even get emails telling you that "your non use of the corporate social media thingo will be looked upon negatively"

-Freedom of personal information and profiles generated and/or kept by corporate entities and government?
-Should one be allowed access to their own profile free of charge?
-Can one have their profile "removed" costs to obtain free info (court docs, FOI, scientific papers).
 <br/>
 <br/>